 Used Jaguar F-Pace review

-We loved the F-Pace when it was launched – enough to crown it our 2016 Car of the Year.
-When we first drove the new arrival we proclaimed: “The Jag is firm yet comfortable, and beautifully controlled on a twisty road.
+We said then that "the Jag is firm yet comfortable, and beautifully controlled on a twisty road.
 It’s cleverly packaged, too, with a roomy cabin that offers practicality, luxury and simplicity in equal measure.
 It’s a shame it took so long for Jag to launch its first SUV, but the F-Pace proves it was well worth the wait”.
-Yet while the F-Pace is undoubtedly impressive in many ways, read the owners’ forums and the owner reviews on our sister title carbuyer.co.uk, and it seems that many F-Pace buyers initially adore their car, but the experience is sometimes soured by high running costs, poor build quality, disappointing reliability and (sometimes) poor dealers, so be sure to buy with care.

-The F-Pace first arrived in summer 2016 with a choice of 2.0-litre or 3.0-litre diesel engines, and a supercharged 3.0-litre V6 petrol unit.
-Whereas the 3.0-litre engines came only in automatic AWD (all-wheel-drive) form, the 2.0-litre diesel could be ordered with either rear or four-wheel drive, the latter with a manual or auto gearbox.
+A choice of 2.0-litre or 3.0-litre diesel engines and a supercharged 3.0-litre V6 petrol unit were available at the F-Pace's launch in 2016.
+The 3.0-litre engines were automatic AWD (all-wheel-drive) only, but the 2.0-litre diesel could be ordered with either rear or four-wheel drive, the latter with a manual or auto gearbox.

 At launch there were five trim levels: Prestige; R-Sport; Portfolio; S; and First Edition.
 Jaguar’s 296bhp turbocharged 2.0-litre four-cylinder Ingenium petrol engine was introduced in July 2017, and the 542bhp F-Pace SVR arrived in the summer of 2018; this coincided with a refresh that brought an upgraded cabin with improved infotainment, plus particulate filters for petrol engines.